Monday, April 28, 2014

 Declans birth story for me begins almost two years ago.
 This is our family the summer of 2014 and right around this time I had suffered a miscarriage and was also going through early premenopause due to having cancer as an infant.
 For me my emotions were crazier than normal.
 The thought that while my sisters will be having babies, I'll be joining my aunts for the change of life.
 Sigh.
 Even though you try to think rationally and look at all the positives, the truth is my heart was hurting.
 I wanted another baby so badly but all I could see ahead of us was heartache and more miscarriages.
 “The Lord is near the broken-hearted.” – Psalm 34:18

 During all of this emotional unrest, we went to Florida with my parents.
 As I prepared to go down a water slide lying on my stomach I did think, "I'd feel awful if I were actually pregnant right now... but that's silly..." and down I went.
 We came home from the trip and entered back into our normal busy life.
 I was late but thought it was yet another miscarriage and so just kept it between my husband and I. At about 7 or 8 weeks late I let my hopes rise once again, took a test, and it was positive.
-After a trip to the doctors to confirm what we suspected might actually be a viable pregnancy, we were excited to share right away this announcement:
+After a trip to the doctors to confirm what we suspected might actually be a viable pregnancy, we were excited to share right away this announcement: We shared immediately because we were pretty certain we'd need all the prayers we could get to help sustain this little fighter.

 The pregnancy was what we expected and then some.
 We knew it would be rough but it surpassed our expectations.
 But last year on April 24th, it was finally decided my body had reached its limit and it was time to deliver our little baby boy.
 We felt joy.
 And fear.
 I was so scared going into this delivery-- my blood pressure was out of control.
 My platelets were dangerously low and so they moved our C-section up so I could be awake and my husband could be present for the delivery.
 My IV got loaded with a cocktail and my brain got fuzzy.
 I remember thinking that the room was too bright.
 I had been in a windowless hospital room for more than 24 hours and I was overwhelmed.
 I was shaking from the meds. and the fear that they wouldn't move fast enough.